bytedance/libtpa/doc/user_guide.rst

 Again, it requires physical loopback support from the NIC.
 That said, the packet will actually go into the NIC and then go back to the same host again.

 Below is an example demonstrating that.
-We run two libtpa applications on the same host, one is the tperf server, and the other one is the tperf client.
+We run two Libtpa applications on the same host, one is the tperf server, and the other one is the tperf client.

 .. code-block:: text